binlab/terraform-aws-vault-ha-raft/README.md

 ## Usage

+__IMPORTANT:__ *The last code from master might need to temporary enable the option `nat_enabled` (access to external resources) at the first initialization since, during the creation of the cluster, the instance needs to get a docker image.
+An alternative could be placing the cluster on a public subnet*

 The module can be deployed with almost default values of variables.
 For more details of the default values looking [here](#inputs)

 ```hcl